laserjobs/sha256sw/README.md

 Machine-checked encoding
 ```

-The formal models are therefore validation of the encoded construction, while
+The formal models validate the encoded construction, while the explicit
-the explicit algebraic inverse supplies the mathematical justification for
+algebraic inverse supplies the mathematical justification for bijectivity.
-bijectivity.

 Run: